Jair Lynch: Gymnastics career

-College career
+College

-At Stanford University, Lynch was a member and captain of the 1992 and 1993 teams which won the NCAA Men's Gymnastics championship.
+At Stanford University, Lynch was a member and captain of the 1992 and 1993 teams that won the NCAA Men's Gymnastics championship.
 He was coached by Sadao Hamada and David Juszczyk.

 He placed seventh in the all-around competition at the 1991 World Sports Fair.

-Olympic career
+Olympics

 At the 1992 United States Gymnastics Olympic Trials, Lynch played fourth in the all-around.
 Lynch became just the third African American to make the U.S. Olympic Team, and just the second to compete.
 At the 1992 Summer Olympics, Lynch finished sixth in the parallel bar competition and 60th in the all-around.
 The U.S. men's gymnastics team finished sixth overall.

 Lynch faced two major issues while preparing for the 1996 Olympic Summer Games.
 The first was a strength issue, which impaired his performance on the rings.
 The second was injuries.
 After the 1992 games, he suffered a broken left hand, ruptured sternum, and torn right rotator cuff.
 Lynch sought out Fred Stephens, the strength coach for the Stanford University football team.
-With Stephens' help, Lynch was able to significantly improve his upper body strength, which helped him to avoid further injury.
-Working with Sadao Hamada, coach for the 1992 men's Olympic gymnastic team, he developed routines which he felt more comfortable performing.
+With Stephens' help, Lynch significantly improved his upper body strength, which helped him to avoid further injury.
+Working with Sadao Hamada, coach for the 1992 men's Olympic gymnastic team, he developed routines that he felt more comfortable performing.
 At the American Cup gymnastics competition in early 1996, Lynch placed second.
 At the Coca-Cola National Championships, he placed first on the parallel bars.
-He finished sixth at the 1996 United States Gymnastics Olympic Trials after falling twice from the high bar.
+He finished sixth at the 1996 United States Gymnastics Olympic Trials after falling twice from the horizontal bar.

 Lynch was elected captain of the 1996 U.S. men's gymnastics Olympic team.
 At the 1996 Olympic Summer Games, he won a silver medal on the parallel bars, becoming the first African American man to win an individual Olympic medal in gymnastics and only the second American man to earn an individual Olympic medal in a non-boycott year since 1976.

 Post-competition gymnastics

-Beginning in 2004, Lynch began serving on the board of directors of the United States Olympic Committee.
+Beginning in 2004, Lynch started to serve on the board of directors of the United States Olympic Committee.
 He stepped down at the end of 2012.

+Eponymous skills

+Lynch has one named element on the horizontal bar.
+It was initially given a D (0.4) difficulty score, but was lowered to a C (0.3) in 2022.